EPISODE 2 - TWENTY FUCKING YEARS

-When the neurosurgeon said it was a tumour, I left my body.
+When the neurosurgeon said “tumour”, I left my body.

-But then came the flood of insecurities: Are we gonna cuddle now or is he gonna jump in the shower to wash me off him?
+But then insecurities flooded in: Are we gonna cuddle now or is he gonna jump in the shower to wash me off him?
 Is he gonna leave?
 When is he gonna leave?
 Should I say something funny?
 Should I ask what’s gonna happen now?
 Should I tell him I like him?
 Why am I so pathetic?
 Why can’t I just get my shit together?
 Why can’t he love me already?
 When will someone kiss me again?
 Hold me again?

 Twenty years of not being present and not letting my body feel any of it.

 So when she said tumour, I instantly recognised where I had gone.
-It’s a realm not really within you, not quite outside of you but a side step, where the rest of the world turns into a soft, grainy blur.
-The veil is a breathing membrane that keeps you separated, where one has no impact on reality, where one’s body moves and functions independently from thoughts.
-I was floating slightly to the side of my corporeal self; lost and defenceless.
+It was a side step, behind the veil of a breathing membrane that held you captive in a soft, grainy blur.
+My body moved and functioned independently from my will.
+I… I was floating slightly to the side of my corporeal self; lost, defenceless, trapped.

 There, fear took hold.
 Three distinct thoughts came rushing in: